hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ### TokenTransferList

 **Rationale**
 With the current proposal, HTS API is being extended to support `NON_FUNGIBLE` types of tokens.
 All of the changes to the HAPI are being contained under the HTS service.
-Transfers in the HAPI are unified, meaning that there is only 1 `CryptoTransferTransactionBody` that is used to represent both `hbar` and HTS token transferrs.
-The proposed solution keeps the consistency of containing the changes under the HTS specific API by extending the `TokenTransferList` with two types of transfers:
+Transfers in the HAPI are unified, meaning that there is only 1 `CryptoTransferTransactionBody` that is used to represent both `hbar` and HTS token transfers.
+The proposed solution keeps the consistency of containing the changes under the HTS specific API by extending the `TokenTransferList` with new type of transfer - Non fungible token transfer
-- Fungible token transfers
-- Non fungible token transfers

 The change is backwards compatible due to the usage of `oneof`.